 7 Landing Page Best Practices

-1. Pass the Blink Test
+1. Pass the blink test.

-- Visitors to your site will often make the decision of whether or not they’re going to fill out your form before the page even finishes loading.
+Visitors to your site will often make the decision of whether or not they’re going to fill out your form before the page even finishes loading.
 Make sure where you’re sending folks appears immediately professional and easy to fill out.
 In other words, make sure they can understand the offer and what you’re asking for in the time it takes them to blink.

-7. Eat Your Own Dogfood - Before publishing the page, ask yourself: would I fill this out?Would I find this page confusing?
-Would I feel comfortable sharing this information over the web?
+Before publishing the page, ask yourself a few questions, like: Would I fill out this form?Would I find this page confusing?
+Would I feel comfortable sharing my information with this site?
 Use these questions to ultimately perfect the look and feel of your landing page before going live.
-And of course, as always, test, test, test!
+And of course, test, test, test!